bookmark-org/bookmark/README.md

 * Create and migrate your database with `mix ecto.setup`.
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.
-* For anonymous archives to work, you must register a new user with `anonymous@bookmark.org` as email, it can be done running the seed: `run priv/repo/seeds.exs`.
+* For anonymous archives to work, you must register a new user with `anonymous@bookmark.org` as email, it can be done running the seed: `mix run priv/repo/seeds.exs`.

 Now you can visit [`localhost:4000`](http://localhost:4000)